USTC-wkc/LoopSubdiv/README.md

 CUDA(Compute Capability>=11.4)

 # Todo:
-The CPU version will soon upload.
+The CPU version will be uploaded soon.